The Ultimate Oahu Travel Guide – Where to go and what to do on Oahu, Hawaii

-Helena’s Hawaiian Food– While it sin’t fancy, Henela’s a a Michelin Star and James Beard Award-winner restaurant.
+Helena’s Hawaiian Food– While it isn’t overly fancy, Henela’s is a Michelin Star and James Beard Award-winner restaurant.
 They are the pioneers in defining traditional Hawaiian food.
 Not only is it delicious, but it is a cultural experience to eat there!

-Morimoto Asia Waikiki– Calling al Iron chef lovers!
+Morimoto Asia Waikiki– Calling all Iron Chef lovers!
 This is the flagship restaurant of Iron Chef Morimoto where you can indulge in Asian Dim Sum, sushi and large plates!
+I LOVED this spot.

-Nobu Honolulu- For high grade sushi, great for a special date night or honeymoon outing!
-You get what you pay for!
+Nobu Honolulu- For high grade sushi, great for a special date night or honeymoon outing, look no further than Nobu.

 M by Chef Marvo– For arguably the best fine dining in Hawaii.
-Curated by one of Oahu’s most famous chef, this restaurant serve Hawaiian-French fusion cuisine!
-The food is refined and the ingredients are of the highest caliber!
+Curated by one of Oahu’s most famous chef, this restaurant serves Hawaiian-French fusion cuisine!
+The food is refined and the ingredients are always fresh.
 Do the tasting menu for a truly unique foodie experience.

 The North Shore

-The North Shore is a bit more laid back, you’re not going to find much find dining but you will find delicious and healthy local eats!
+The North Shore is a bit more laid-back, you’re not going to find much fine dining here, but you will find delicious and healthy local eats!

 Farm To Barn Cafe and Juicery– healthy buddha bowls, salads, smoothies and sandwiches!
 Also GREAT for breakfast!